Vthehusky/Autonomous-AI-Racecar/README.md

 ## Update (06/03/2021) : Firmware development - Added CAN to ROS based framework ##

-The actual codebase has been imported from another personal repository on BitBuckedt at - https://bitbucket.org/vinaypra/autonomous_vehicles/src/master/
+The actual codebase has been imported from another personal repository on BitBucked.
+The implementation is maintained at - https://bitbucket.org/vinaypra/autonomous_vehicles/src/master/

 ### Check out my work in ROS at: https://bitbucket.org/vinaypra/ ###